Sam's Snack Bar

 A dark-brown or mid-brown horse with textured or smooth coat

-All models were sold in end-flap Morestone boxes with blue illustrations and text
+Boxes were end-flap 'Morestone' with blue illustrations and text

 Variations of cart, painted metal wheels & shafts